 According to the Skoda Minotti 2019 Survey of Northeast Ohio Real Estate and Construction Industries, more than half of all respondents ranked “securing skilled labor” as the biggest threat to their businesses over the next 12 months.
-While it’s interesting that 57% of respondents are increasing salaries to address the lack of skilled labor, that action alone won’t be a sustainable solution given the tight labor market and the “war on talent.”
+While it’s interesting that 57% of respondents have been increasing salaries to address the lack of skilled labor, that action alone won’t be a sustainable solution given the tight labor market and the “war on talent.”
 Proactive solutions are needed to avoid higher job costs and prolonged project completion rates.

 Diagnosing the Problem

 Many construction workers left the industry during the recession to find work in other industries.
 Of the 600,000 jobs leaving construction nationally, many never came back.
 As baby boomers retire in vast numbers, millennials often don’t have the same interest in construction jobs or lack a clear understanding of what a career in the industry offers.
 Additionally, the majority of school districts simply don’t offer technical education programs that provide students with an understanding and acceptance of high-paying fields such as construction.
 Clearly, there is a need to shake up old notions of the industry.